simonakom/spotify-app/README.md

 1. Clone this repository to your local machine
 2. Navigate to the project directory
+3. Install tailwind
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Install React Icons: `npm install react-icons`
+5. Install React Icons: `npm install react-icons`
-5. Once the dependencies are installed, you can start the development server and run the app:  `npm start`
+6. Once the dependencies are installed, you can start the development server and run the app:  `npm start`

 ### Viewing the App